pradal/ltpkgbuilder/README.rst

  - improving the documentation
  - correcting some bugs
  - closing a few issues
- - implementing a new addon to add a new functionality to package structures
+ - implementing a new option to add a new functionality to package structures

 .. _ltpkgbuilder: https://github.com/revesansparole/ltpkgbuilder